protesilaos/my-website/_interpretations/2023-03-22-papakonstantinou-sophie.md

 that promises are inviolable.
 Circumstances change rapidly.
 What once was is no more.
 What is stands in contradiction to what was.
-The self is a variable for it is a function of the interplay between ever changing factors.
+The self is a variable for it is a function of the interplay between ever-changing factors.
 Promises are the privilege of those who live in the security of apparent predictability and constancy.
 The precariat cannot access such a world.
 It subsists in the ever-evolving present.